 - Plain Language Summaries - A series of clearly written summaries of the hunting and trapping laws, outlining season dates, bag limits, legal implements, hunting hours, restrictions and other important information.

-- Wildlife Management Areas (WMA) – These state wildlife lands are owned and managed by MassWildlife and are open to public recreation including fishing, hunting and trapping.
-Hunters should note that in WMAs there are differences in hunting hours, blaze orange, and hunting implement requirements in these locations.
-For other outdoor users, note restrictions certain activities on these properties.
+- Wildlife Management Areas (WMA) – These state wildlife lands are owned and managed by MassWildlife and are open to public recreation including fishing, hunting, and trapping.
+Hunters should note that WMAs may have differences in hunting hours, blaze orange, and allowable hunting implements.
+For other outdoor users, note restrictions related to certain activities on these properties.